 Figure 6.17: Frame of the enclosure illustrating the upper and lower compartments.

-The ”Upper Compartment” of the frame, as illutrated in Figure 6.17, was designed to fit the tallest delivery mechanism, being the DIP 20 dispenser and the longest measured component tube plus a little room for error as well as potentially taller component tubes.
+The ”Upper Compartment” of the frame, as illustrated in Figure 6.17, was designed to fit the tallest delivery mechanism, being the DIP 20 dispenser and the longest measured component tube plus a little room for error as well as potentially taller component tubes.
 The DIP 20 dispenser measured in at about 100mm from the base to the top of the housing structure.
-The tallest component tube measured in at about 600mm, with an additional 150mm for potentially longer tubes and 10mm for error, leading to a upper compartment height of 860mm.
+The tallest component tube measured in at about 600mm, with an additional 150mm for potentially longer tubes and 10mm for error, leading to an upper compartment height of 860mm.
 The width of the enclosure was determined by the space required to fit 3 rows of dispensers in the Vending Machine, leading to a width that was rounded off to 600mm.
-The “Lower Compartment” was designed to fit a sloped piece of aluminium that would guide the dispensed components to a “Bucket”, labeled in the top view, accessible to the user to collect the component.
+The “Lower Compartment” was designed to fit a sloped piece of aluminium that would guide the dispensed components to a “Bucket”, labelled in the top view, accessible to the user to collect the component.
 This sloped piece of aluminium is illustrated in Figure 6.18.